OneDrive/onedrive-api-docs/docs/rest-api/api/reportroot_getteamsuseractivityuserdetail.md

 ## Response

+### CSV

 If successful, this method returns a `302 Found` response that redirects to a preauthenticated download URL for the report.
 That URL can be found in the `Location` header in the response.

 Preauthenticated download URLs are only valid for a short period of time (a few minutes) and do not require an `Authorization` header.

-The CSV file has the following headers for columns:
+The CSV file has the following headers for columns.

 - Report Refresh Date
 - User Principal Name